cseap146-cyber/ChiPhamDay-.github.io/README.md

 Everything is designed to be minimal, readable, and easy to access.

-## 👩‍🎓 About Me
+## About Me
-I am a Business Economics undergraduate student at York University.
+I am a Business Economics undergraduate student at York University 👩‍🎓 .
 My interests include understanding how people make decisions, how markets operate, and how businesses respond to change.

-## 📄 Pages Included
+## Pages Included
 - **index.html** — Homepage
 - **about.html** — About Me section
 - **contact.html** — Contact details
 - **RESUME.pdf** — My resume (PDF)

-## 🚀 How to View the Website
+## How to View the Website
 If this project is uploaded to GitHub Pages:
 1. Go to **Settings**
 2. Scroll to **Pages**